Skip navigation

 Ruthven, K. (2008).
 Mathematical technologies as a vehicle for intuition and experiment: A foundational theme of the International Commission on Mathematical Instruction, and a continuing preoccupation.
 International Journal for the History of Mathematics Education 3(2), 91-102.
 Preprint

 Guin, D., Ruthven, K., & Trouche, L. (Eds.)
 (2005).
-The didactical challenge of symbolic calculators: Turning a computational device into a mathematical instrument (Springer, New York).
+The didactical challenge of symbolic calculators: Turning a computational device into a mathematical instrument, New York: Springer.

 Ruthven, K. (2003/2004).
 Linking algebraic and geometric reasoning with dynamic geometry software.
 Reports to the Qualifications and Curriculum Authority.
 Phase 1; Phase 2 (with Oldknow, A., Taylor, R., & others).